8 Tips To Reward Employees For Better Performance Outcomes

 2. Offer Clear and Fair Criteria

-Setting clear goals for employee rewards helps teams understand what counts as good performance.
+Setting clear goals for reward employees helps teams understand what counts as good performance.
 For instance, reaching a monthly sales target could earn a bonus, while completing a project early with high quality might grant extra time off.
 When criteria are transparent, performance reviews become fairer, and teams gain trust in leaders when everyone knows how decisions are made.

 3. Include Both Monetary and Non-Monetary Employee Rewards